Some algorithms for the mean curvature flow under topological changes: Some Benchmark Problems.

 Figure \ref{fig11} shows the evolution of the solution under the above initial condition using the level set method, with spatial size $h = 0.005$ and time step $k = 6.25\times10^{-6}$.
 We observe that the two wedges merge using the level set method.
-In Figure \ref{fig12}, the phase filed method is used to compute the evolution of the solution, and we find that these two wedges separate, which is inconsistent with the result of the level set method.
+In Figure \ref{fig12}, the phase field method is used to compute the evolution of the solution, and we find that these two wedges separate, which is inconsistent with the result of the level set method.
 The spatial size is $h=0.005$, the interaction length is $\epsilon=0.01$, and the time step size is $k = 1\times10^{-4}$.
-In Figure \ref{fig13}, the energy minimization method is used to compute the evolution of the solution, and we find that these two wedges separate, which is also inconsistent with the result of the level set method.
-The spatial size is $h=0.005$, the interaction length is $\epsilon=0.01$, and the time step size is $k = 1\times10^{-4}$.
+In Figure \ref{fig13}, {using the same data for Figure \ref{fig12},} the energy minimization method is used to compute the evolution of the solution, and we find that these two wedges separate, which is also inconsistent with the result of the level set method.
 Figure \ref{energy5} indicates the energy change over time for both the phase field method and the energy minimization method.
 We observe that the energy has a sharp drop at the beginning for both methods, then it decreases slowly until around time $3\times10^{-3}$.
 Then it decreases faster again until it reaches 0.

-In Figure \ref{fig14}, the phase filed method is used to compute the evolution of the solution, and we find that these two wedges merge, which is consistent with the result of the level set method.
+In Figure \ref{fig14}, the phase field method is used to compute the evolution of the solution, and we find that these two wedges merge, which is consistent with the result of the level set method.
 The spatial size is $h=0.0033$, the interaction length is $\epsilon=0.0033$, and the time step size is $k =1.11\times10^{-5}$.
-In Figure \ref{fig15}, the energy minimization method is used to compute the evolution of the solution, and we find that these two wedges also merge, which is consistent with the result of the level set method.
-The spatial size is $h=0.0033$, the interaction length is $\epsilon=0.0033$, and the time step size is $k = 1.11\times10^{-5}$.
+In Figure \ref{fig15}, {using the same data for Figure \ref{fig14},} the energy minimization method is used to compute the evolution of the solution, and we find that these two wedges also merge, which is consistent with the result of the level set method.
 Figure \ref{energy6} indicates the energy change over time for both the phase field method and the energy minimization method.
 We observe that the energy decreases slowly until around time $7\times10^{-3}$ for both methods, then it decreases very fast until it reaches 0.